-Since our inception 10 years ago, ViiV Healthcare has been 100 percent committed to combating, preventing and ultimately curing HIV/AIDS to make sure no person at risk of or living with HIV is left behind.
-As part of our commitment to support communities most affected by HIV, we have been focused on gathering vital information to inform activity and programming that supports Latinx gay, bisexual and trans men.
+Since our inception 10 years ago, ViiV Healthcare has been solely focused on HIV and AIDS as part of our mission to ensure no person at risk of or living with HIV is left behind.
+As part of our commitment to support communities most affected by HIV, we have collected vital research and information through our Latinx listening initiative to inform activities, seed funding and programming that supports Latinx gay, bisexual, queer and trans men.
 Our goal is to ensure that this community receives care that reflects the diversity of their identities, challenges, desires, health settings and environments.

-- Strengthening supportive networks for men to share their ambitions and concerns regarding reaching their health and wellness goals; elevating opportunities to educate around HIV; and connecting men, families, allies and communities.
+- Strengthening supportive networks for men to share their ambitions and concerns about reaching their health and wellness goals; elevating opportunities to educate around HIV; and connecting men, families, allies and communities; and

-The focus of this initiative is a direct result of an extensive listening tour conducted in 2018, where we heard from more than 750 men living with and affected by HIV in 11 communities across the US and Puerto Rico.
-They shared their firsthand experiences around what it means to achieve their health goals, where they go for support, and what fuels their resilience.
+The focus of this initiative is a direct result of an extensive listening tour conducted over the past two years, where we heard from more than 750 men living with and affected by HIV in 11 communities across the US and Puerto Rico.
+They shared their firsthand experiences about what it means to achieve their health goals, where they go for support, and what fuels their resilience.